 After years of planning, an international organization faced off against hundreds of protesters as it tried to start building a billion-dollar telescope on Monday atop sacred Hawaii's sacred Mauna Kea, a dormant volcano.

-About 300 to 500 protesters turned out at Mauna Kea to try to block the start of construction.
+About 300 to 500 protesters turned out at Mauna Kea attempting to block the start of construction.
 Some of them chained themselves to the metal grates of a cattle guard to block the road.
-Hundreds more peaceful protesters gathered in front of Hawaii’s State Capitol, where they held signs and danced.
+Hundreds more peaceful protesters gathered in front of Hawaii's State Capitol, where they held signs and danced.

-The organization’s members include Caltech, University of California, National Institutes of Natural Sciences of Japan, National Astronomical Observatories of the Chinese Academy of Sciences, Department of Science and Technology of India and National Research Council of Canada.
+The organization's members include Caltech, University of California, National Institutes of Natural Sciences of Japan, National Astronomical Observatories of the Chinese Academy of Sciences, Department of Science and Technology of India, and National Research Council of Canada.

 A slow-burning controversy